danluu/post-mortems/README.md

 [Kickstarter](https://www.kickstarter.com/backing-and-hacking/the-day-the-replication-died).
 Primary DB became inconsistent with all replicas, which wasn't detected until a query failed.
 This was caused by a MySQL bug which sometimes caused `order by` to be ignored.

 Unfortunately, most of the interesting post-mortems I know about are locked inside confidential pages at Google and Microsoft.
 Please add more links if you know of any interesting public post mortems!
+[This](https://plus.google.com/communities/115136140203018391796) is a pretty good resource; other links to collections of post mortems are also appreciated.